Copying legal materials

 Note that only legislation is covered by this licence, and it allows reproduction and delivery by electronic means.

-You are free to use copyright material available on or through this website that is covered by a CC BY licence in line with the licence terms.
+You are free to use copyright material available on or through the Queensland Legislation website that is covered by a CC BY licence in line with the licence terms.
 You must keep the copyright notice on the copyright material and attribute the State of Queensland as the source of the copyright material.

 This licence allows you to share (copy and redistribute in any medium or format) and to adapt (remix, transform, and build upon) content for any purpose, even commercially.

 The High Court of Australia allows digital or hard copy reproduction and distribution of their copyright material for educational purposes.
-All High Court decisions are published on the Court's website at http://www.hcourt.gov.au, usually within an hour of their handing down in court.
+All High Court decisions are published on the Court's website, usually within an hour of their handing down in court.

 The conditions relating to this use are: